 In order to be successful in an online environment, students must have consistent and reliable access to a computer and reliable internet connection.
-Continuing Education students are permitted to enroll in completely online degree programs at any time.
-Traditional students may enroll in fully online programs provided that they are in good academic standing.
-Traditional students on probation are not permitted to enroll in fully online programs until they have either completed a minimum of 10 credits and are successfully removed from probation or take one college-level course and earn a 3.0 or higher.
+Students are permitted to enroll in completely online degree programs at anytime.
+High School students may enroll in fully online programs, provided they are in good academic standing.
 Students should discuss how being a fully online student will impact their financial aid with the Financial Aid office.
 Online students may only live in campus housing with the approval of the Residence Life Director or designee.